-On the plus side is the fact that those who came before our panel were almost uniformly of the highest calibre, many of the most bril-liant scholars of the profession, our respected judges, our more successful lawyers.
-If, then, our screening panel did no more than offer recognition and new status to those candidates it recommended, that would be enough to justify it, for, in time, this might lead to their ultimate elevation to the Bench.
-The inherent virtue of a well-constituted panel is its tendassure the selection of the former over the latter.
-One might also query whether the device of a screening panel can be made functional.
-This assumes that one does not wish to do away with partydominated judicial conventions altogether.
-There are those who contend that the federal system of appointment is the superior one and produces judges of higher quality.
+On the plus side is the fact that those who came before our panel were almost uniformly of the highest calibre, many of the most brilliant scholars of the profession, our respected judges, our more successful lawyers.
+If, then, our then, screening panel did no more than offer recognition and new status to those candidates it recommended, that would be enough to justify it, for, in time, this might lead to their ultimate elevation to the Bench.
+The inherent virtue of a well-constituted panel is its tendency to discourage the political hack, the mediocrity, or the law-yer whose sole asset is "friends in the right places."

-The question is how those genu- day come sooner.
+The question is how those genu-